SCDrifter/PhpEveApiClient/docs/Api/CorporationApi.md

 Get corporation information

-Public information about a corporation  ---  This route is cached for up to 3600 seconds
+Public information about a corporation  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/)

 ### Example
 ```php